Thoseyearsbrian/Aegis/Docs/en-US/README.md

 1. **Third-Party Sources**: Some rules are based on publicly available threat intelligence (e.g., security reports, threat databases, GitHub projects).
 All references are properly cited.
 If you believe any content is inappropriate, please contact the author for revision or removal.
 2. **False Positive Warning**: As the rule set may include generalized blocking strategies, users must conduct thorough testing before deployment to ensure normal functionality is not impacted.
 The project author assumes no responsibility for issues caused by false positives, including connection failures or feature disruptions.
-3. **Commercial Use Notice**: This project is released under the MIT License.
+3. **Commercial Use Notice**: This project is released under the [Apache License 2.0](https://github.com/Thoseyearsbrian/Aegis/blob/main/LICENSE) License.
 You are free to use it for both commercial and non-commercial purposes, provided that you comply with the license terms and retain proper attribution and annotations.
 We oppose misuse of the rules for closed-source, anti-public-interest, or anti-open-source practices.
 4. **No Warranty**: This project is provided “as is”, without any express or implied warranties regarding its completeness, accuracy, timeliness, or suitability.
 Users bear full responsibility for any risks incurred from its use.
 5. **Usage Restrictions**: All rules and configuration files are strictly intended for legal purposes, including network defense, traffic control, and security research.
 Any use for offensive actions, reverse engineering, audit evasion, or other illicit activities is strictly prohibited.
 6. **Liability Limitation**: The project author shall not be held liable for any direct or indirect losses (including but not limited to data breaches, service interruptions, or security failures) arising from the use, duplication, or distribution of this project.